open-telemetry/opamp-spec/specification.md

 ###### OpenTelemetry Collector

-Here is an example of how ComponentDetails could hold information regarding the included components for a custom build of [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector):
+Here is an example of how ComponentDetails could hold information regarding the included components for a custom build of the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector):

 ```jsonc
 {